-This is a rare feature for Trinidad and Tobago and occurs along the leading edge of straight line winds associated with microbursts or downbursts.
-It is short lived, on the order of seconds to a minute.
-We have rarely, if never, seen this feature in recent records.
+This is a rare feature for Trinidad and Tobago and occurs along the leading edge of straight-line winds associated with microbursts or downbursts.
+It is short-lived, on the order of seconds to a minute.
+We have rarely if never, seen this feature in recent records.

 Dust devils form when hot air near the surface rises quickly through a small pocket of cooler, lower pressure air above it.
 If conditions are just right, the air may begin to rotate.
 As the air rises, this column of hot air is stretched vertically.
 As more hot surface air flow into this rotating wind column, replacing the air that is rising, the spinning effect becomes further intensified and self-sustaining.
-Typically, these fast current of surface winds whip up dust, to show the wind currents.
+Typically, these fast current of surface winds whips up dust, to show the wind currents.

 A dust devil needs:

 - Flat conditions increase the likelihood of the hot-air “fuel” being a near constant.
 Dusty or sandy conditions will cause particles to become caught up in the vortex, making the dust devil easily visible.

 - Clear skies or lightly cloudy conditions: The surface needs to absorb heat to create ideal dust devil conditions.

 - Light or no wind and cool atmospheric temperature.

 Most dust devils are very small and weak, often less than 3 feet (0.9 m) in diameter with maximum winds averaging about 45 miles per hour (70 km/h), and they often dissipate less than a minute after forming.